Did you know?

 Which are the best muscle groups to superset?
 Why?

 In my opinion, the best muscle groups to superset are biceps and triceps.
 Training these two muscle groups together gives you a great pump.
-It's very time efficient and helps develop muscle endurance.
+It's time efficient and helps develop muscle endurance.
 You will make tremendous gains when training these two muscle groups together.

 What is the best rep range to use when supersetting exercises?

 As you have seen in the workout posted above, the rep ranges vary.
-Upper body muscles' rep ranges are between 4 and 15, with the exception of abdominals and neck muscles.
-Lower body rep range is between 8 and 20.
+Upper body muscles' rep ranges are between 4-and-15, with the exception of abdominals and neck muscles.
+Lower body rep range is between 8-and-20.
 The reason for this is that legs are the biggest and strongest muscles of the body.

 They were made for walking hundreds of miles.
 In that case, they have more endurance.
-The first set of either upper body or lower body muscles' rep range is high because it's the warm-up set, with the exception of abs, forearms, and neck.
+The first set of either upper body or lower body muscles' rep range is high because it's the warm-up set, with the exception of abs, forearms and neck.

 The next 3 sets are the working sets, and after each set, you increase the weight while decreasing the reps.
 I believe that's the best way to train.
 If you only use high reps and light weight, then you will develop a lot of definition.
 If you only use low reps and heavy weights, then you will develop a lot of mass.
 If you mix both in, then you get the best in both worlds.
 You get mass and definition.